deutschebank/fluxnova-docs-manual/content/user-guide/task-forms/_index.md

 The form key for this file could be `embedded:deployment:FORM_NAME.html` or `embedded:app:forms/FORM_NAME.html`.

-# Flowave Forms
+# Fluxnova Forms

-Flowave Forms are created as separate files using the Flowave Modeler and can be deployed together with the process models.
+Fluxnova Forms are created as separate files using the Fluxnova Modeler and can be deployed together with the process models.
 The form schema is stored in `.form` files.
-You can find out how to build Flowave Forms in the [Flowave Modeler documentation]({{< ref "/modeler/forms.md" >}}) or refer to the [Flowave Forms Reference](https://docs.camunda.io/docs/guides/utilizing-forms/) to explore all configuration options for form elements.
+You can find out how to build Fluxnova Forms in the [Fluxnova Modeler documentation]({{< ref "/modeler/forms.md" >}}) or refer to the [Fluxnova Forms Reference](https://docs.camunda.io/docs/guides/utilizing-forms/) to explore all configuration options for form elements.

 [Process variables]({{< ref "/user-guide/process-engine/variables.md" >}}) are mapped to form fields where the field's key matches the variable name.